-And something happens to language too: I remember one admirer's fabulously laudatory prose, a person who went by the name of "Aishbaby" on the now inactive Aishwarya-Forever.com website (This website has now been revived under the name Aishwarya-Spice.com).
+And something happens to language too: I remember one admirer's fabulously laudatory prose, a person who went by the name of "Aishbaby" on the now inactive Aishwarya-Forever.com website (You can access it by searching through archive.org).
 Here are a few examples of this extraordinary writer as he was commenting on some of Aish's photos:

 - oh shit!!!!! she is killing me with her beauty!!!! i cant breathe!!!!!

 - oh (...) who the hell are you???????? how is it possible for someone to be sooo beautiful and perfect????????? god reallllllly loves you!!!! she looks soooo lovely and really elegant!!! she is such a tease eh....humph i love you aish!!!!